guillaume117/abstractNN/docs/index.rst

+.

 AbstractNN Documentation
 =======================

-**AbstractNN** is a formal verification framework for neural networks using abstract interpretation and affine arithmetic.
-It provides sound over-approximations of neural network behavior under input perturbations.
+**AbstractNN** is a Python library for **formal verification of neural networks** using abstract interpretation and affine arithmetic.
+It provides **mathematically sound** guarantees about network behavior under input perturbations.

 .. toctree::
    :maxdepth: 2